JustAnOpossum/Better-Discord-Screen-Share/README.md

 1. Download Better Discord and install.
 2. Extract screenShare.plugin.js to %appdata%\BetterDiscord\Plugins (or ~/Library/Preferences/BetterDiscord/plugins for OSX)
+3. Edit domain varibale near the top of the plugin.
+4. Distribute plugin to everyone who will use it.
-3. Enable plugin in Better Discord.
+5. Enable plugin in Better Discord.
-4. Use the button in the top right corner to start and stop screen share.
+6. Use the button in the top right corner to start and stop screen share.

 # Server Options